TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-create-update-export-assessment.md

 ### **Why is performance data missing for some/all VMs in my assessment report?**

 For a Performance-based assessment, the assessment report export says 'PercentageOfCoresUtilizedMissing' or 'PercentageOfMemoryUtilizedMissing' when the Azure Migrate appliance cannot collect performance data for the on-premises VMs.
-Please check:
+Check the following:

 - If the VMs are powered on for the duration for which you are creating the assessment
 - If only memory counters are missing and you are trying to assess Hyper-V VMs, check if you have dynamic memory enabled on these VMs.
 There is a known issue currently due to which Azure Migrate appliance cannot collect memory utilization for such VMs.
 - If all of the performance counters are missing, ensure that outbound connections on ports 443 (HTTPS) is allowed.

-Note- If any of the performance counters are missing, Azure Migrate: Server Assessment falls back to the allocated cores/memory on-premises and recommends a VM size accordingly.
+Note: If any of the performance counters are missing, Azure Migrate: Server Assessment falls back to the allocated cores/memory on-premises and recommends a VM size accordingly.

 ### **Why is the confidence rating of my assessment low?**